matthewdjoseph/employee-rest-api/README.md

+Employee REST API

-This is a simple rest api for managing a database of employees.
+This is a simple back-end RESTful API which can be used to store, access, and manage a collection of employees.
+The API is run using the Spring Boot Application server that interacts with a MySQL database.